ConservationInternational/cplus-plugin/docs/user/manual/step-3.md

 5. **Copy icon:** The user can copy the NPV by clicking on the copy icon available next to the net present value per hectare box.

+6. **User-defined NPV checkbox:** By enabling this checkbox we can manually set the `Net present value per hectare` value.

-6. **Min/Max Normalization Range:** It is recommended to keep the `Use computed NPVs` check box enabled (default option).
+7. **Min/Max Normalisation Range:** It is recommended to keep the `Use computed NPVs` check box enabled (default option).
 This ensures that the minimum and maximum normalisation values are synced and automatically updated based on user input.
 The min/max values will be based on enabled NPV parameters for activities.
 Disabled NPV parameters will be excluded from the computation.

-7. **Remove Existing WPL Checkbox:** When the `Remove existing PWLs for disabled activity NPVs check box` is enabled, any previously created NPV PWLs will be deleted upon updating the NPVs.
+8. **Remove Existing WPL Checkbox:** When the `Remove existing PWLs for disabled activity NPVs check box` is enabled, any previously created NPV PWLs will be deleted upon updating the NPVs.

+9. **Cancel Button:** Click on the cancel button to cancel the adding NPV.

-8. **Update Button:** Click the `Update` button to show a dialog displaying the progress of creating/updating the NPVs.
+10. **Update Button:** Click the `Update` button to show a dialog displaying the progress of creating/updating the NPVs.

     - When creating NPV PWL rasters, the corresponding PWLs will be created or updated in the list of PWLs.
     - The naming convention for these layers is `[activity name] NPV Norm`.